 Metaphors enrich our language and allow us to make a deeper contextual connection.
-But did you know that the meaning of metaphors can also influence language and behaviour?
+But did you know that metaphors and their hidden meaning can also influence language and behaviour?

 So what is the meaning of metaphors?

 Metaphors are imaginative ways of describing something with the same characteristics but in a different way.

 A metaphor is a figure of speech.
 It tells us that one thing resembles another thing, but in a colourful way.
 It is an amazing method writers use to connect their readers to different concepts and ideas, or thoughts and meanings.
 Metaphors link the ordinary to the extraordinary, the mundane to the fabulous, the perplexing to the familiar.

 Before we go any further, let’s look at some simple metaphors: